jmrod4/miniparse/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jmrod4/miniparse.

-After checking out the repo you can
+After checking out the repo you can:

  * run `bin/setup` to install dependencies
  * then run `rake test` to run the tests